colinsurprenant/redstorm-benchmark/README.md

 To use another **JRuby version**, supply a [custom topology dependency](https://github.com/colinsurprenant/redstorm#custom-jar-dependencies-in-your-topology-xml-warning-p).
 Make sure your installed JRuby version matches the RedStorm JRuby dependency version

-- have Storm extracted locally and its `bin/` directory in your path
 - have a Storm cluster handy
 - edit your `~/.storm/storm.yaml` to point to your cluster nimbus host
 - clone project